National and international Nystagmus Awareness Day – 20 JUNE

 parkrun for Nystagmus Awareness Day 2019

-This year we’re joining forces with parkrun UK to offer you the opportunity to get out into your local park and walk or run for nystagmus awareness.
+This year we’re encouraging everyone to take part in a parkrun, to get out into your local park and walk or run for nystagmus awareness.

 You can take part in parkrun just about anywhere in the country, every week of the year.
 But what better way to raise awareness of nystagmus than to do your parkrun during “wobbly week”?